instadeepai/marl-eval/README.md

 ## Installation 🎬
-The latest release of the MARL-eval can be installed as follows:
+The latest release of the `marl-eval` can be installed as follows:
 ```bash
 pip install id-marl-eval
 ```